 Defense 2 is yards allowed.
 Linebackers get credit for the total yardage their teams allow, defensive linemen are rated on rushing yards and defensive backs on passing yards.
 Sack yardage counts here, but it gets tricky.
 We have individual sack yardage for some years, individual sacks since 1981 (and unofficial sacks for some players before that), and team sack yardage since the 1940s.
 Depending on the year, we may be able to credit a player with his individual impact on that front, or we may have to give him a piece of the team total.
 Punting yards count here, too, in full — a punter will generally have a negative Defense 1 number and a positive Defense 2 number, averaging out to a net positive.

 |Quarterbacks||Games||Total||Per 160||Sqr Root||Sum||Off||Def|

 Baugh and Luckman played defense and punted, too, which drives their final numbers up.
 I’m sure most fans would discount anyone who played before 1950 (or 1960, or 1970 …).
-Of the modern guys, Manning is tops, but Tom Brady is knocking on the door (30.22 after the 2018 Super Bowl), and Drew Brees, Matt Ryan and Aaron Rodgers will all likely finish in the top 10.
+Of the modern guys, Tom Brady is tops, with Peyton Manning, Drew Brees and Ben Roethlisberger all moving into the top 10 recently … and Aaron Rodgers will likely finish ahead of them.
 Modern football makes QBs more valuable than ever.